0xSpaceShard/starknet-devnet/README.md

 ## Advancing time

 Block timestamp can be manipulated by setting the exact time or setting the time offset.
-By default timestamps methods `/set_time` and `/increase_time` set will generate a new block.
-This behavior can be changed for `/set_time` endpoint by setting the optional parameter `generate_block` to `false`, in that case exact time will be set for the next generated block.
-All values should be set in Unix time seconds [Unix time seconds](https://en.wikipedia.org/wiki/Unix_time).
+By default, timestamp methods `/set_time` and `/increase_time` generate a new block.
+This can be changed for `/set_time` by setting the optional parameter `generate_block` to `false`.
+This skips immediate new block generation, but will use the specified timestamp whenever the next block is supposed to be generated.

+All values should be set in [Unix time seconds](https://en.wikipedia.org/wiki/Unix_time).

 ### Set time